JANE Kinney MEYERS: BOARD CHAIRMAN

 Anne Caputo is Principal of Anne Caputo Consulting LLC.
 Previously she served as Executive Director of Dow Jones' Learning & Information Professional Programs, where she was responsible for the planning and development of learning initiatives for Dow Jones Content Technology Solutions group.
 She has also worked in various positions with The Dialog Corporation, most recently as Director of Dialog's Quantum information professional program and the Classroom Instruction Program.
 Anne is a longtime leader of the Special Libraries Association, serving as its President in 2009-2010.
 Additionally, she is an adjunct faculty member at the University of Maryland, College of Library and Information Services, and a member of the distance education faculty for the University of Tennessee, School of Information Sciences.
 A history graduate of Lewis and Clark College in Portland, Oregon, Anne holds advanced degrees in architectural history from the University of Oregon and in library and information science from San Jose State University in San Jose, California.

-Brian DeMarchi is a regional account manager with Thomson Reuters, where he manages accounts with large universities in Texas, Oklahoma, and Louisiana.
+Brian DeMarchi is currently working with Ownermakers, a real estate company, and is also involved in various philanthropic endeavors such as Lubuto and Big Brothers Big Sisters.
+He recently was a regional account manager with Thomson Reuters, where he was responsible for the accounts with large research universities in Texas, Oklahoma, and Louisiana.
 He has more than twenty years of experience in account management and consultative sales.
-Prior to coming to Thomson Reuters, Brian spent eight years as account development executive at Factiva, a Dow Jones and Reuters joint venture, and two years in the capacity of account development executive for Dow Jones.
+Prior to Thomson Reuters, Brian spent eight years as account development executive at Factiva, a Dow Jones and Reuters joint venture, and two years in the capacity of account development executive for Dow Jones.
 His background also includes five years of work at MediaStream, where he managed the installation of electronic library systems for newspapers in the U.S. and South America.
-Additionally, Brian currently serves as the president of the Special Libraries Association Philadelphia Chapter, the president of the board of directors for Big Brothers Big Sisters of Burlington, Camden, and Gloucester Counties, and as a member of the Board of Trustees for Holy Cross High School in Delran, NJ.
+Additionally, Brian served as the President of the Special Libraries Association Philadelphia Chapter and the President of the Board of Directors for Big Brothers Big Sisters of Burlington, Camden, and Gloucester Counties.
 Brian has a Bachelor of Arts in Mathematics from Rutgers University.

-Senior Vice President, Public Policy & Government Affairs, March of Dimes Foundation, Washington, DC
+Senior Vice President, Public Policy & Government Affairs, March of Dimes Foundation

 Cynthia Pellegrini oversees all March of Dimes advocacy efforts at the federal level and in all 50 States, the District of Columbia and Puerto Rico.
 She also guides the organization’s research on maternal and child health policy issues, represents the March of Dimes on the National Priorities Partnership’s and its Maternity Action Team and serves on the Patient-Centered Primary Care Collaborative’s Patients, Families & Consumers Center leadership cabinet.
 Prior to joining March of Dimes, Ms. Pellegrini served as Associate Director for Federal Affairs at the American Academy of Pediatrics, where she covered a range of issues including genetics, bioethics, child abuse and neglect, environmental health, nutrition, obesity, and injury and violence.
 In this capacity, Ms. Pellegrini worked with AAP leadership to develop and execute strategies to advance AAP priorities through both Congress and the Administration.
 Ms. Pellegrini worked on Capitol Hill for over eleven years.
 From 1996 to 2004, she served as Chief of Staff and health aide to Rep. Louise Slaughter (NY).
 Her tenure on Capitol Hill also included stints with Reps.
 Gerald Kleczka (WI) and Jay Inslee (WA).
 Ms. Pellegrini has an extensive background in public policy issues as well as politics and administration.

-Assistant Director in the African Department of the International Monetary Fund
+Assistant Director of the African Department (retired), the International Monetary Fund

-Doris Ross has been working as a macro economist for the International Monetary Fund in Washington, DC, for 30+ years, traveling to Latin America, Eastern Europe and, most recently sub-Saharan Africa.
+Doris Ross worked as a macro economist for the International Monetary Fund in Washington, DC for 30+ years, traveling to Latin America, Eastern Europe and, most recently sub-Saharan Africa.
 She is German but considers herself a global citizen.
 She holds graduate degrees in economics from the University of Michigan and Universität Saarbrücken.
 Doris fuses glass as a hobby and supports a number of good causes.